-The carrying amounts approximate fair values considering that these are either due and demandable or with short-term maturities.
+The carrying amounts approximate fair values considering that these are currently due and demandable.

 As of December 31, 2023 and 2022, all financial assets at FVTPL are measured using Level 1 inputs.
 The Fund has no other financial instruments carried at fair value or for which fair value is required to be disclosed and there were no transfers made between levels in 2023 and 2022.